flux-framework/rfc/spec_15.rst

    which MAY be installed with setuid permissions in cases where multi-user Flux is required.

--  The IMP SHALL accept and process data using stdin, to avoid putting sensitive data on the command line or environment.
+-  The IMP SHALL avoid putting sensitive data on the command line or environment.

 Implementation of the IMP as a separately installed, setuid executable allows sysadmin control over where and how the IMP is enabled.
 If the